Why You Need a Hammock with a Bug Net

 Enjoy The Views

 Campers may argue: “Why not just blow off a hammock for an enclosed tree tent?”
 Truth is, tree tents and hammocks are really trending right now.
 That’s because they allow campers to elevate their camping experience, and to catch glorious views of their surroundings that you’d never see from the ground.
 By settling for a traditional ground tent, and being enclosed in a polyester shell, you’ve officially lost the views around you—the natural beauty, gone!
-Keeping the view and enjoying your surroundings is one reason why you should go camping, equipped with a hammock bug net.
+Keeping the view and enjoying your surroundings is one reason why you should go camping with a hammock or tree tent, equipped with a hammock bug net.

 Maintain Airflow During Hot Weather

-An uncomfortable feeling is having to choose between remaining hot or allowing the bugs to bite at you all night.
-On one hand, you want to keep things insect-free, but on the other, you’re dying to unzip your sleeping space to catch a cool breeze.
+No one wants to have to choose between remaining hot and bothered but insect free, or getting some fresh air to your skin but giving free rein to the bugs to bite you all night long.
+On one hand, you want to keep the creepy crawlies out, but on the other, you’re dying to unzip your sleeping space to catch a cool breeze.

 Hooking your tent up with a hammock bug net means you won’t have to succumb to using a tent.
 Being roasted in a polyester tent is a decidedly less fun camping option during warm weather trips.
 So, beat the heat and get a hammock bug net—our Large Double-Bubble Insect Mesh is the perfect option to stay cool and bug-free all night!